DSVAE: Interpretable Disentangled Representation for Synthetic Speech Detection: Abstract

 \section{Abstract}

-Tools to generate high quality synthetic speech signal that is perceptually indistinguishable from speech recorded from human speakers are easily available.
+Tools to generate high quality synthetic speech that is perceptually indistinguishable from speech recorded from human speakers are easily available.
+Many incidents report misuse of synthetic speech for spreading misinformation and committing financial fraud.
 Several approaches have been proposed for detecting synthetic speech.
-Many of these approaches use deep learning methods as a black box without providing reasoning for the decisions they make.
-This limits the interpretability of these approaches.
-In this paper, we propose \methodfullname~ which is a two staged trained variational autoencoder that processes spectrograms of speech using disentangled representation learning to generate interpretable representations of a speech signal for detecting synthetic speech. \methodname~ also creates an activation map to highlight the spectrogram regions that discriminate synthetic and bona fide human speech signals.
-We evaluated the representations obtained from \methodname~ using the ASVspoof2019 dataset.
+Many of these approaches use deep learning methods without providing reasoning for the decisions they make.
+This limits the explainability of these approaches.
+In this paper, we use disentangled representation learning for developing a synthetic speech detector.
+We propose \methodfullname~ which is a two staged trained variational autoencoder that processes spectrograms of speech to generate features that disentangle synthetic and bona fide speech.
+We evaluated \methodname~ using the ASVspoof2019 dataset.
 Our experimental results show high accuracy ($>98\%$) on detecting synthetic speech from 6 known and 10 out of 11 unknown speech synthesizers.
-We also visualize the representation obtained from \methodname~ for 17 different speech synthesizers and verify that they are indeed interpretable and discriminate bona fide and synthetic speech from each of the synthesizers.
+Further, the visualization of disentangled features obtained from ~\methodname~ provides reasoning behind the working principle of \methodname~, improving explainability of our method. \methodname~ performs well compared to several existing methods.
+Additionally, \methodname~ works in practical scenarios such as detecting synthetic speech uploaded on social platforms and against simple attacks such as removing silence regions.